 Let us know — we’re counting on you to help Encyclo get better.

 The Awl is a New York-based blog that covers media, culture, and politics.

 It is supported by advertising, and in June 2010, it announced plans to expand into a network of sites, which now includes the comedy focused site Splitsider and The Hairpin, a site focused on women.
-The network draws a combined 2 million monthly visitors.
+The network drew a combined 2 million monthly visitors in 2011.
 The website, which relies on contributions from various writers, has also begun a profit-sharing system where each month’s authors receive a small compensation.

 The Miami Herald is a daily newspaper in Miami owned by The McClatchy Company.
 The Herald’s average daily print circulation as of fall 2010 was 151,612, plus 22,597 for its daily e-edition.
 The newspaper reported combined web traffic of 5.9 million monthly unique visitors in fall 2009.
 The Herald also operates the Spanish-language news organization El…